Our Statement on Social, Economic, and Racial Justice

 Grant Writing Workshop Recording Now Available

 Did you miss our grant writing workshop in January and want to learn how to write a successful grant application and sharpen your grant writing skills?
 Follow this link to the recording of the workshop. https://bit.ly/2OjTFCy

-We are now open by appointment!
-Call 607-772-6773 or email email@example.com and we are happy to meet you in our offices, your home/place of business, or wherever you are comfortable meeting.
-We are also working remotely and are available via voicemail or email, so don’t hesitate to be in touch should you need us.
+We are fully vaccinated and now open by appointment!
+Call 607-772-6773 or email email@example.com to make an appointment.
+We are happy to meet you by phone or Zoom, in our offices, your home/place of business, or wherever you are comfortable.
+We are also via voicemail or email, so don’t hesitate to be in touch should you need us.

 Our Facebook group for SCNY organizations that are responding to COVID-19 is still active.
 Follow this link to join! https://www.facebook.com/groups/CNYORGS/